eriktorbjorn/minizork1-beta-renovated/README.md

 each other, because they differ in several ways.

 In restoring it to working condition, I have tried resisting the temptation to add new gameplay elements.
+Certain game-breaking bugs and obvious contradictions have been fixed, though.

 ## Things I have changed